Penal Code 399 PC is California's criminal law on failure to control a dangerous animal. PC 399 applies when:

 Todd is guilty of failing to control a dangerous animal.
 Given his knowledge of Blue's vicious tendencies, leaving Blue chained outside was a failure to use ordinary care.

-Also, Steve's injuries count as “serious bodily injury” because of the long recovery time and potential for complications for someone of his age.7
+Also, Steve's injuries count as “serious bodily injury” because of the long recovery time and potential for complications for someone of his age.11

-The potential penalties for failure to control an animal as a California misdemeanor are:
+If charged as a misdemeanor, the potential penalties for failure to control an animal can include:

 - Misdemeanor (summary) probation;